conference-websites/ACM-ICN2020/workshop-ice-sogo.md

 We invite the submission of papers up to **six pages** in length (ACM SIGCOMM format), describing original research with both theoretical and applied contributions.
 We also welcome position papers that explore the area more conceptually.
+Note that we also welcome shorter paper submissions (below 6 pages) where appropriate and well justified.

 #### Topics of Interest